 X Leaving EAGE

 - Any member may leave EAGE at any time by writing to the Secretary-Treasurer.
 If no dues are payable, the member will leave in good standing.
-Former members who left EAGE in good standing may re-join without payment of a reinstatement fee.
+Former members who left EAGE in good standing may re-join.

 - EAGE membership will be suspended if dues are unpaid on 1 March in any calendar year.
 Suspension will be lifted following payment of the dues within the same year.